 I recently had a wonderful visit with a cousin on my dad’s side.
 She shared some fun stories about her memories of my father and then asked some questions.
 This blog is my attempt to put what I know about Moses K. Wells and his descendants into perspective.
 Please comment if you have additional information, and help me find the sources that would illustrate his story.

-Moses K. Wells was born on 4 June 1854, probably in Pemberton, New Jersey to Samuel and Abigail D. Wells.
+Moses K. Wells was born on 4 June 1854, probably in Pemberton, New Jersey to Samuel Wells and Abigail Warner Wells.
 He married Florence Virginia Lewis (b.
 13 October 1859, d.
 1947) on 8 January 1877 at Birmingham, in Burlington County.
 According to the census, he was a tinsmith.
 He died on 12 August 1925 in Pemberton and is buried at the Odd Fellows Cemetery.
 The gravestone marks both his and Florence’s resting place.

 Moses and Florence had four children: Anna Mary “Annie” Wells, Harvey S. Wells, Willard K. Wells and Mattie Wells.
 I am descended from his daughter Annie.